Qaqortoq: Historical buildings

 The building that now houses the Qaqortoq museum was originally the town's blacksmith's shop.
 The house was built in yellow stone and dates back to 1804.

 The oldest standing building at the historical colonial harbor – and thus of all of Qaqortoq – is a black-tarred log building from 1797.
 The building was designed by royal Danish architect Kirkerup, pre-assembled in Denmark, shipped in pieces to Qaqortoq, and then reassembled.

 Stone & Man

 Qaqortoq is a town of artists and talented craftsmen.
 From 1993 to 1994 Qaqortoq artist Aka Høegh and other 18 Nordic artists presided over the Stone & Man project, designed to transform the town into an open air art gallery.
 Eighteen artists from Finland, Sweden, Norway, Iceland and Greenland carved 24 sculptures into the rock faces and boulders in the town.
 Today there are over 40 sculptures in the town, all part of the Stone & Man exhibit.

 The fountain

 The town is home to the oldest fountain in Greenland, Mindebrønden, finished in 1932.
 It was the only fountain in the country prior to another in Sisimiut.
 A tourist attraction, the fountain depicts whales spouting water out of their blowholes.

 Transport

 Air

-Qaqortoq Heliport operates year-round, linking Qaqortoq with Narsarsuaq Airport and, indirectly, with the rest of Greenland and Europe.
+Qaqortoq Heliport operates year-round, linking Qaqortoq with Narsarsuaq Airport (for onward connections), a distance of 60 km, as well as other towns and settlements in southern Greenland.